 So, here are my top 5 wildlife adoption programs, each that have my full adulation and applause:

 David Sheldrick Wildlife Trust is an organisation dedicated to the rescue and rehabilitation of wildlife in Kenya.
 Not only do they save the lives of a huge amount of orphaned elephants, but the team at David Sheldrick also work tirelessly to rescue the hundreds of animals that are severely threatened by the ivory trade.

 At DSWT, the team works to conserve, preserve and protect all aspects of the natural environment and its wildlife.
 This includes “anti-poaching, safeguarding the natural environment, enhancing community awareness, addressing animal welfare issues, providing veterinary assistance to animals in need, rescuing and hand rearing elephant and rhino orphans, along with other species that can ultimately enjoy a quality of life in wild terms when grown.”

-At this amazing organisation, you have the option to foster one of the many orphaned animals that succumb from a variety of unfortunate circumstances.
-Many have been affected by poaching; leaving them tangled in a snare, without a mother or with desperate need of medical attention and rehabilitation.
+At this amazing organisation, you have the option to foster one of the many orphaned animals that succumb to a variety of unfortunate circumstances.
+Many have been affected by poaching; leaving them tangled in a snare, without a mother or in desperate need of medical attention and rehabilitation.

 Along with the hundreds of orphaned elephants, the Sheldrick Wildlife Trust is a lifesaver for giraffes, rhinos and mature elephants that each are in need of the love and care they deserve.

 You can foster with David Sheldrick, here.

-Established in 1988, the Orangutan Project is a non-for-profit organisation that fights deforestation and habit loss, and ensures that the endangered orangutan population is protected from extinction.
+Established in 1988, the Orangutan Project is a not-for-profit organisation that fights deforestation and habit loss and ensures that the endangered orangutan population is protected from extinction.

 The Sumatran and Bornean orangutan are in extreme danger due to deforestation and the palm oil industry.
-Their numbers are dropping by drastic numbers, and as much as it is important to do your part to reduce your impact from home, it’s just as important to help fix the damage that is already done.
+Their numbers are dropping by the day, and as much as it is important to do your part to reduce your impact from home, it’s just as important to help fix the damage that is already done.

 The Orangutan Project partners with many orphan rehabilitation centres around Borneo and Sumatra, that rehabilitate these beautiful creatures that have been left without a home.